 6. “My Name Is”

-It’s fitting that one of Eminem’s top hits would also give us one of his most versatile displays of performance on a track whose chorus is hinged on the very idea of shifting identities.
+It’s fitting that one of Eminem’s top hits would also give us one of his most versatile displays of performance through the idea of shifting identities.
 While creating the beat with Dr. Dre, he would say that the title “was the first thing that came out of my mouth that first day I was at Dre’s house.”
 As far as improvising in the studio goes, that’s about as good as it gets.

 5. “The Way I Am”

 Who could have possibly been prepared for this song to be the follow-up single to “The Real Slim Shady?”
 Where the latter track is goofy, catchy and glides along a G-funk groove, “The Way I Am” is like a jagged knife slipped through the ribs.
 It’s dark, sure, but it is first and foremost a rhythmic anomaly, in Eminem’s work or otherwise.
 Few have attempted – let alone succeeded – at upholding such a starkly uneven flow, one that finds him resting on the beat and inserting his words in between.
 That he makes it sound so effortless is another accomplishment entirely and makes for one of the most iconic Eminem songs in his career.

 4. “Without Me”